- Attention-grabbing looks

 Overall, we rate the lineup at 4 out of 10.
-The hybrid would rate higher.
-(Read more about how we rate cars.)
+The hybrid would rate higher if rated separately.

 The base front-drive NX 300 is pegged at 22 mpg city, 28 highway, 25 combined.
 Adding all-wheel drive nicks the combined figure by 1 mpg to 24 mpg, while the F Sport’s bigger wheels impact the highway figure by another 1 mpg.

-The NX 300h, however, sips at a rate of just 33 mpg city, 30 highway, 31 combined.
+The NX 300h, however, sips at a rate of just 33/30/31 mpg.
 According to the EPA, the NX 300h will cost about $750 less to fill up annually, which essentially cancels out the premium Lexus charges for the hybrid version.